 In 1996 I jumped ship and came to Tokyo, and I’ve been with Japan Echo ever since.
 In addition to the day job I do the odd freelance translation.
 I also teach some classes at the Science Museum and at Simul Academy, where I coordinate the J-E translation program and teach a course in government-related translation.
 In 2005 I did a book-length translation that got published as Dr. Noguchi’s Journey.
 A very interesting man; a lot of sleepless nights that year.

 On the family front, I met my wife at Japan Echo and we got married in 2001.
-In 2007 we added a daughter to the mix, and in 2013 her little brother joined us as well.
+In 2007 we added a daughter to the mix, and in 2013 and 2015 her little brothers joined us as well.